Blackboard Basics - How do I upload files using Course Files on the Control Panel

 Next, in Blackboard, make sure you have “EDIT MODE” set to “ON” (look in the upper right of the main frame of your coursesite).

 - Click the main menu to go to the section of your site where you want to place the file, e.g. Course Documents.
 (You could put information into the Course Information or Assignments pages in the same way by choosing those areas from the menu).

 - Click the "Build Content" button at the top of the page and select “File”

 - Give the new item a display name (this can be whatever you want and it does not need to be the same as the name of the document you upload.)

 - If you are satisfied with the name of the document and that you’ve selected the correct file click “Submit” to finalize the upload.

 Information about file types:

 Blackboard will allow you to upload any type of file, but you may want to consider converting Word .doc files, PowerPoint .ppt presentations, and the like to .pdf format to ensure your students can easily access it.
-Office 2007/2008 users can simply go to File>Save As and select .pdf to convert the file, but if you are using other programs then you can either use Adobe Acrobat Professional (note that this is not the free version Adobe Reader) or the free “PDFCreator” program available on the DuckWare CD.
+Office 2007/2008 users can simply go to File>Save As and select .pdf to convert the file, but if you are using other programs then you can either use Adobe Acrobat Professional (note that this is not the free version Adobe Reader) or the free “PDFCreator” program available here.
 While these methods allow you to create a file that is much easier to view for students it will not contain dynamic content like streaming audio or video.